 Christina Pappas

-Co-Founder and CXO
+Co-Founder and Researcher

 Christina is a mixed-methods user researcher with an MBA from Berkeley-Haas and a fondness for speculative fiction.
 Book recommendations are her love language.